nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md.md

 Below we list the resources and the support status of their corresponding fields.

-Note that we don't describe the meaning of each field.
-For that, please visit the [Gateway API documentation](https://gateway-api.sigs.k8s.io/references/spec/).
+For a description of each field, visit the [Gateway API documentation](https://gateway-api.sigs.k8s.io/references/spec/).

 ### GatewayClass